The Shafarevich conjecture revisited: Finiteness of pointed families of polarized varieties: Deforming pointed families of polarized varieties

+\begin{remark} If $Y $ is smooth, then the construction of $\xi$ is straightforward.
+Indeed, in this case, the map $\xi$ is obtained by composing the map $\mathcal{O}_C(B)\to f_0^\ast T_Y(-\log S)$ (induced by the non-rigidity of $f_0$) with the Kodaira-Spencer map.
+The general construction of $\xi$ is slightly more complicated due to the possible singularities of $U$. \end{remark}

-we deduce that the composed map $\mathcal{O}_C \to \hat{f}^*_tF^{d-1,1}(-B_2)$ factors through Tensoring with $\mathcal{O}_C(B)$, this induces a natural non-zero map The properties of this map are crucial in our proof of Theorem \ref{thm:pointed_rigidity} below.
+The map $\xi$ is crucial in our proof of Theorem \ref{thm:pointed_rigidity} below.
 In fact, in the proof of Theorem \ref{thm:pointed_rigidity} below, we will combine the existence of the map $\xi$ with Viehweg-Zuo's construction of certain graded Higgs bundles to prove an upper bound on $\# B$.